sonia-kwak/sonia-kwak.github.io/src/pages/bike-de-boa/index.md

 date: "2016-10"
 date2: "Now"
 title: "bike de boa"
+minibio: "Web app for collaboratively mapping safe places in the city to park your bike."
 description: "A collaborative map of places to park your bike safely, encouraging you to bike more.
 With the web app you can search for bike parkings nearby and map new ones while learning about urban mobility and what makes for good bike parking and safer streets."
 tags: ['progressive web app','UI/UX','platform','activism']
 roles: "Front-end & Back-end Development, Design"